Leonidas Polk: Meridian campaign

-Atlanta Campaign and death
+Atlanta campaign and Polk's death

 In May 1864, Polk was ordered to send reinforcements to Gen. Joseph E. Johnston in Georgia, to aid that general in his resistance to Sherman's advance in the Atlanta campaign.
 Polk brought more than 14,000 men with him from Mississippi to Georgia.
 When he reported for duty at Dalton, Johnston "grasped his extended hand, and, warmly shaking it, said, 'How can I thank you?
 I asked for a division, but you have come yourself and brought me your army."
-Polk assumed command of the Third Corps of the Army of Tennessee on May 12, but his command remained commonly known as the "Army of Mississippi."
+Polk assumed command of the Third Corps of the Army of Tennessee on May 12, but his command remained commonly known as the "Army of Mississippi".
 Because of his elevated rank, Polk became the army's second in command under Johnston.
 On the evening of Polk's arrival, he and Lt.
 Gen. John B. Hood rode to Johnston's headquarters.
 Anticipating a great battle, Hood informed Polk that he wished to be baptized.
 "Nothing could have been more pleasing to the Bishop-General.
 'The scene was a touching one,' Polk wrote to his wife.
 'He with one leg, leaning on his crutches – a veteran in the midst of his and my officers and I the officiating minister.
 His heart was fully in it.'"

 By using successive flanking maneuvers, Sherman forced Johnston to withdraw his army from strong defensive positions to protect the Confederate line of communication.
 This forced Johnston ever closer to the critically important city of Atlanta.
 After heavy fighting near Resaca, Polk received a letter from Johnston's wife: "You are never too much occupied I well know to pause to perform a good deed and will I am sure, even whilst leading your soldiers on to victory, lead my soldier nearer to God.
 General Johnston has never been baptized and it is the dearest wish of my heart that he should be and that you should perform the ceremony would be a great satisfaction to me...
 I rejoice that you are near him in these trying times.
 May God crown all your efforts with success and spare your life for your country and friends."
 On May 18, Johnston was baptized by Polk in the presence of Hood and Hardee.